streamdal/streamdal/README.md

 };

 ```
-*see ./examples for a runnable example that can be used as a starter*
+*see ./examples for a runnable examples that can be used as a starters*

 ## Development